Reading at Randwick

 The books and stories are amazing, the best the world has to offer; they could read them independently, they could be read to, they could listen on audiobook or a combination of all 3.
 The important thing is that they understand them, can talk about them and hopefully will enjoy them!

-They will keep their passports with them all through school hopefully finishing year 6 having read 42 amazing books
+The children will keep their passports with them all through school hopefully finishing year 6 having read 42 amazing books

 Student Login